What is subclinical hypothyroidism?

 Subclinical hypothyroidism does not always lead to overt hypothyroidism especially if the cause is Hashimoto’s disease.

-Dr A Toft, consultant physician and endocrinologist at the Royal Infirmary of Edinburgh, has recently written in Pulse Magazine, “The combination of a normal serum T4 and raised serum TSH is known as subclinical hypothyroidism.
+Dr A Toft, the consultant physician and endocrinologist at the Royal Infirmary of Edinburgh, has recently written in Pulse Magazine, “The combination of a normal serum T4 and raised serum TSH is known as subclinical hypothyroidism.
 If measured, serum T3 will also be normal.
 Repeat the thyroid function tests in two or three months in case the abnormality represents a resolving thyroiditis.
 But if it persists then antibodies to thyroid peroxidase should be measured.

 If these are positive – indicative of underlying autoimmune thyroid disease – the patient should be considered to have the mildest form of hypothyroidism.

-In the absence of symptoms some would simply recommend annual thyroid function tests until serum TSH is over 10mU/l or symptoms such as tiredness and weight gain develop.
+In the absence of symptoms, some would simply recommend annual thyroid function tests until serum TSH is over 10mU/l or symptoms such as tiredness and weight gain develop.
 But a more pragmatic approach is to recognise that the thyroid failure is likely to become worse and try to nip things in the bud rather than risk loss to follow-up.”
 18

-Some practitioners believe that stress is a factor in Hashimoto’s disease and therefore reducing stress may reduce thyroid antibodies.19 There has also been some studies showing that avoiding gluten has reduced antibodies 20,21,22,23,24 and anecdotal evidence has shown that it is helpful.
+Some practitioners believe that stress is a factor in Hashimoto’s disease and therefore reducing stress may reduce thyroid antibodies.19 There have also been some studies showing that avoiding gluten has reduced antibodies 20,21,22,23,24 and anecdotal evidence has shown that it is helpful.

 - Thyroid hormones treatment for subclinical hypothyroidism: a clinical practice guideline